WCSCourses/cancer_genome_analysis_africa/modules/Mutation calling/mutation_calling_exercises.md

 ```bash
 bwa index ~/references/Homo_sapiens_assembly38.fasta
 ```
+**Note**: This command will take a very long time to run on the VM, and we've precomputed the indices, so there's no need to run it again.
+Luckily, it only needs to be run once per reference, and can be reused for every new sample.
+Expected runtime: roughly 1.5 hours.

 Once we have our indices, we are ready to align reads.
 Remember, we'll use the mem algorithm.
 The basic input form of BWA is like so: